Aligning priorities: 2 powerful questions to help you achieve work-life balance

 Think of counterbalancing as your umbrella

-Tightrope walkers carry something the to counterbalance them.
+Tightrope walkers carry something to counterbalance them.
 They have a weight that pulls them back the other way.
 Your weight is your other priorities.
 It might be your health or family.
-By identifying it as a priority and then giving fully there too, you will find more of the sway back and forth, just as anyone who appears truly balanced is doing.
+By identifying it as a priority and then giving fully there, too, you will find more of the sway back and forth, just as anyone who appears truly balanced is doing.

 When you are out of balance, ask yourself two questions:

 1) Am I currently focusing on my priorities or someone else's?